BS 8888

 BS 8888 is the British standard developed by the BSI Group for technical product documentation, geometric product specification, geometric tolerance specification and engineering drawings.

 History

-BS 308 was formerly the standard for engineering drawing since 1927.
-Over a period of 72 years it was expanded and edited until its withdrawal in 2000.
-The BSI Group, who produced the standard, played an important role in the development of the international standard on technical specification in conjunction with the ISO.
-In 2000, the BS 308 was replaced by the updated BS 8888.

-3008 update
+2008 update

-A significant change in the 3008 revision is that there is no longer a requirement to state whether specifications have been toleranced in accordance with either the Principle of Independency or the Principle of Dependency.
+A significant change in the 2008 revision is that there is no longer a requirement to state whether specifications have been tolerance in accordance with either the Principle of Independency or the Principle of Dependency.